CentreForDigitalHumanities/Summer-School-2024/code/##_preparation/Welcome.md

 We will explain how to use Github during the Summer School, so don't worry if you are not familiar with it yet.
 Just make sure you have installed git and created an account.

 If this all works, you are ready to start working on the materials.
 Have fun coding!

+### 2. Python Programming exercises

+We have prepared a series of programming exercises to help you get familiar with Python and Jupyter Lab.
+We recommend that you complete these exercises before the Summer School starts.
+Depending on your experience with coding, they might take you 1 to 4 hours to complete.

+We advise you to start well in advance so that you have enough time to complete the exercises (1a-d), let them sink in, and ask us any questions or issues you might have.
+- `1a_getting_started.ipynb`
+- `1b_variables_types.ipynb`
+- `1c_containers.ipynb`
+- `1d_loops.ipynb`